FOREX-Dollar firms after upbeat U.S. data raises rate hike expectations

 Japan's top currency diplomat Masatsugu Asakawa said there will be no change to Japan's currency policy after Trump forms his administration, the Nikkei newspaper reported on Thursday.

-The euro shrugged off an upbeat reading on business activity and dipped 0.1 percent to $1.0543, wallowing not far from its low of $1.0525, which was its lowest since December 2015.
+The euro shrugged off an upbeat reading on business activity and dipped 0.1 percent to $1.0540, wallowing not far from its overnight low of $1.05265, which was its lowest since December 2015.

 Euro zone business activity expanded the most in nearly a year in November on strong manufacturing and buoyant services growth in Germany, raising hopes that economic momentum is picking up again.